How to Stay Grounded When Your World Is Falling Apart

 That should have been completely understandable to me.
 But that’s not how I took it.
 I interpreted this as rejection.
 It felt I was being pushed away and I was anxious about why that was happening.
 I slipped into ungrounded feelings of shame and constantly wondered what I was doing wrong.

 And in hindsight, I can easily see why I behaved that way.

 As a child, I experienced years of anger and being yelled at.
 Most of the time it was unjustified, as my caretakers merely transferring their insecurities and frustrations onto me unintentionally.

-I had to undergo years of unjustified anger from the adults who were supposed to protect me.
-No one ever taught me to develop strong, powerful, and grounded traits I deserved to have.
+I had to undergo years of unjustified sudden anger bursts that made no sense from the adults who were supposed to protect me.
+No one ever taught me to develop the strong, powerful, and grounded traits I deserved to have.

 I ended up always searching for the ‘why’ – a justification for the hurt I was constantly going through.